 The Island School Trust (“the Trust) was established in 2007 to mark the 40th anniversary of Island School (“the School”).
 The Trust has been funded largely by donations from parents and alumni.
 The Trustees include the Principal, a member of the School Council, a PTA representative, a member of the Island School Alumni Association, a staff representative and three independent trustees.

-In the deed or foundation the purposes of the trust are given as follows:
+In the deed constituting the Trust the purposes of the Trust are given as follows:

 (d) to provide a better environment for the staff and students of the School including to demolish, alter, enlarge, rebuild, renovate, add to, equip, furnish and refurnish all or any of the buildings or structures at the School, and

 (e) for the advancement of education and benefit of the community generally.

 Until 2015 the Trust used the funds primarily in funding aspects of education for Island School students who are suffering financial difficulty.
 This has predominately been in scholarships for students to help with the costs of their first year of university.
 To date the Trust has awarded scholarships for university education to 15 students.
 In these cases a detailed examination of the financial justification for a scholarship is undertaken and the Trustees need to be satisfied that recipients can fund themselves for subsequent years.
 Trust scholars are encouraged to remember the generosity that has supported them and to make donations back to the Trust in later years when they become financially stable.